What is a Debit Note?

 Second, a seller may send a debit note when it discovers a need to amend a submitted invoice, increasing the amount due from the buyer.
 For example, the seller may discover that it invoiced the buyer for $6,000 when the actual amount due for the sale is $7,000.
 It will then send a debit note to the buyer for the additional $1,000, along with an explanation for the change in the invoiced amount.

-CFI is the official provider of the global Certified Banking & Credit Analyst (CBCA)™ Program, designed to teach you all the knowledge and skills required to become a skilled credit analyst.
+CFI is the official provider of the global Commercial Banking & Credit Analyst (CBCA)™ Program, designed to teach you all the knowledge and skills required to become a skilled credit analyst.
 The following CFI resources will help further your financial education and advance your career: